 In this method the tail is cut off under-shell, leaving the tail fan in place.

 - Turn the lobster tail on its back.
 You’ll see the under-shell is protected by a much thinner, flat, and flexible membrane shell compared to the domed hard back-shell.

-- With a kitchen scissors, cut lengthwise from the big end to the fan-tail through the thin under-shell at both edges where it connects to the thick back-shell.
+- With kitchen scissors, cut lengthwise from the big end to the fan-tail through the thin under-shell at both edges where it connects to the thick back-shell.